-B. Pre-Tax Contribution and/or Roth Contribution Limits.
+B. Elective Contribution Limits.

 General Dollar Limit.
-Federal law limits the amount of the Pre-Tax Contributions and/or Roth Contributions you may make to the Plan and to all other 457(b) plans in which you participate each year.
-For 2022, the general dollar limit is \$20,500.
-The IRS adjusts this limit periodically for increases in the cost-of-living.
-You can contact the Systems Office Human Resources Department for information on limit increases after 2022.
+Federal law limits the amount of the Elective Contributions (both Pre-Tax Contributions and Roth Contributions, added together) you may make to the Plan and to all other 457(b) plans in which you participate each year.
+For 2025, the limit is \$23,500.
+The IRS adjusts the Elective Contribution limit periodically for increases in the cost-of-living.
+You can contact the Systems Office Human Resources Department for information on limit increases after 2025.

 Age 50 Catch-Up.
-If you have elected to make the maximum Pre-Tax Contributions and/or Roth Contributions under the general dollar limit for a year (\$20,500 for 2022), and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Pre-Tax Contribution and/or Roth Contribution for the Plan Year up to a specified dollar limit.
-For 2022, the age 50 catch-up limit is \$6,500.
-The IRS adjusts the age 50 catch-up limit periodically for increases in the cost-of-living.
-You can contact the Systems Office Human Resources Department for information on limit increases after 2022.
+If you have elected to make the maximum Elective Contributions under the general dollar limit stated above for a year and you have reached age 50 (or will reach age 50 by the end of the calendar year), you may elect to make a catch-up Elective Contribution for the Plan Year up to a specified dollar limit.